ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Now we can add the type signatures for the six new methods, covering all the
-possibilities of where the annotation can be.
-Note that we only support **one**
-annotation in each position.
-If the user provides multiple annotations, anything
-after the first will be silently ignored.

 Sekarang kita dapat menambah penanda tipe untuk enam metoda baru tersebut, dan
 memenuhi semua kemungkinan dimana anotasi mungkin berada.
 Harap juga perhatikan
 bahwa kita hanya mendukung satu anotasi pada setiap posis.
 Bila pengguna menyediakan
 beberapa anotasi, semua anotasi lain setelah anotasi pertama akan diabaikan.

-We're now running out of names for things, so we will arbitrarily call it
-`Annotated` when there is an annotation on the `A`, and `Custom` when there is
-an annotation on a field:

 Saat ini, kita sudah kehabisan nama untuk banyak hal.
 Maka dari itu, kita akan
 menyebutnya, secara arbiter, sebagai `Annotated` bila `A` sudah memiliki anotasi